 Low-Intensity Steady State

-LISS, or low-intensity steady-state cardio, method of cardiovascular exercise in which you do an aerobic activity at a low-to-moderate intensity for a continuous, and often extended, period.
+LISS, or low-intensity steady-state cardio, method of cardiovascular exercise in which you do aerobic activity at a low-to-moderate intensity for a continuous, and often extended, period.

 Most often associated with running, cycling, swimming, brisk walking, and other cardio activities that require low-intensity exercise for longer periods, typically 45 to 60 minutes.

 How do you know which one you should do?
-Everything I read online is contractdicting each other.
+Everything I read online is contradicting each other.
 I would ask my doctor but the advice I got from her was to lose weight and eat less.

 You are not ovary reacting

 I am tired of people who fat shame people because they think all overweight people are lazy fucks who eat everything in sight.
-You don’t know what we are going through and for you to base your judgements on our weight is horrible.
+You don’t know what we are going through and for you to base your judgments on our weight is horrible.

-I know that I am not an expert in PCOS or health and fitness, but I have PCOS and know how it feels to think you are less of a woman, that you are not worthy or made to feel like a fat pig for something I can’t control.
-I don’t have a lot of money to try anything and everything, but I will be making regular posts about my PCOS what I have tried and what I am doing.
-What is working and what isn’t.
+I know that I am not an expert in PCOS or health and fitness, but I have PCOS and know how it feels to think you are less of a woman, that you are not worthy, or made to feel like a fat pig for something I can’t control.
+I don’t have a lot of money to try anything and everything, but I will be making regular posts about my PCOS what I have tried, and what I am doing.
+What is working and what isn’t?

 For those women who have PCOS, I want you to know I see you, PCOS is confusing as fuck and you are not ovary reacting.